Priestley-Centre/SBCM/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Version control
 This is version 0.9.
 Pre-release.
 It is broadly equivalent to the supplementary materials available with the paper introducing the model: (DOI https://doi.org/10.1088/2515-7620/ab7ff3).
-There are a few tweaks and updates required before we get to version 1.0 though.
+There are a few tweaks and updates required before we get to version 1.0 though (mostly to the documentation).

 ## Changes coming soon
 With the publication of a paper introducing the model now having passed peer review and being published, we will be making some changes.
 The model runs that we have included here will be attached to **Version 1** of the model (which will have a formal release) and will then be removed.
 This is because subsequent editions of the model will be using a different framework and they will not run on the same version.
 If you still want to see the files, they will be attached to the paper along with a copy of the model that they are designed to use, or you can go to the releases page and download version 1 (which will have them bundled with it).